haydenbleasel/ultracite/README.md

 }
 ```

-You can also create seperate files if you'd prefer - `.eslintrc`, `stylelint.config.js` and `.prettierrc`.
-The import syntax will differ so check the respective websites for details.
-If these files already exist in your repo (or you have similar fields in your `package.json`), you'll need to delete them first otherwise there will be conflicts.

-Lastly, create the following `.vscode/settings.json`.
+Create the following `.vscode/settings.json`.
 This will enable full formatting on save.

 ```json
 {